Core concepts/Route graph

 The parser is intentionally static.
 It does not execute your app, call APIs, inspect production data, or guess runtime-only destinations.

 Use runtime traffic and deploy attribution to complete the picture.
-The graph is the frame; runtime events are the measured flow through that frame.
+The graph is the frame that scopes an experiment; runtime events, tagged by arm, are the measured flow through that frame.

 Upload policy